 - You will be requesting reimbursement for the purchase of a Durable Medical Equipment (DME) item; sometimes the insurance representative assumes you are seeking reimbursement for an in-office treatment and will ask for a CPT code.
 A CPT code is only for in-office treatments.
 Since you purchased/will be purchasing equipment for in-home use, you will need to give them a HCPCS or "procedure" code, which is E1399. - The E1399 code is a "miscellaneous" DME code.
 Insurance reps are often not familiar with this code and need a little educating.
 They will sometimes ask for a different code that is more specific.
 There is not a specific code for an iontophoresis device, therefore it MUST fall under the E1399 code.
 Any other code would be fraudulent. - Typically when a code for a specific item is covered, an insurance company will pay a set amount for that particular code (for example, any wheelchair that falls under a code of Kxxxx would be covered for exactly \$512 regardless of make or model).
 There are a multitude of products at significantly different price points that fall under the miscellaneous E1399 code, so the insurance company pays a percentage of the cost, NOT a set amount.
-Therefore, you are trying to find out what percent of the purchase they will cover, NOT a specific amount. - Some insurance companies give Prior Authorization for these types of claims, and some don't.
-You must decide if the "assurance" of a Prior Auth is something you want before purchasing - Most insurance plans have In-Network and Out-of-Network benefit levels.
+Therefore, you are trying to find out what percent of the purchase they will cover, NOT a specific amount. - Although some insurance companies give Prior Authorization for reimbursement claims, most do NOT.
+Your call will most likely only give you a good idea if there will be some coverage or not; it will NOT be a guarantee of reimbursement. - Most insurance plans have In-Network and Out-of-Network benefit levels.
 Hidrex USA is not contracted with any insurance companies, so purchasing from Hidrex USA would be considered Out of Network (with typically higher deductibles and lower reimbursement levels), but you can attempt to receive In-Network benefits (see below).